zenorocha/liferay-learn/docs/dxp-cloud/latest/en/infrastructure-and-operations/security/managing-secure-environment-variables-with-secrets.md

 ## What is a Secret?

 Secrets are environment variables with extra security measures to protect their values.
 Any environment variables that define sensitive or private information (such as credentials) should be stored as secrets.
+A secret may be defined as a secure variable for any number of services in the environment.

 Users with permission to view secrets can see them on the _Environment Variables_ tab for any service.
 They are shown on the same page as other environment variables, but they are in their own distinct section.